FuyuMai12/cecknights/about/tamaume.md

 # about/tamaume

 - Arknights handle: AwakenedFuyu#6409
 - Call me Tamaume (玉梅) or Fuyu.
-Please do not call my real first name (though the kanjis gave out that info anyway).
+Please do not address me by my real first name (though the kanjis gave out that info anyway).
 - Mainly Sniperknights player.
 - Favorites *(favorite branches and operators are independent)*: